Saiga semi-automatic rifle: Description

+Another difference of some later model Saigas is that they have a bolt hold open button.
 The Saiga bolt hold open is engaged by manually pressing a lever near the trigger guard and pulling the charging handle rearward although this feature does not automatically hold the rifle's action open after the last round is fired as seen on the AR-15.
-Most versions of the rifle lack a pistol grip and don't have a threaded front sight block, making it unable to accept muzzle devices.
-The trigger and trigger guard of most of the US versions are placed farther back on the receiver than on a typical AK series rifle, and a transfer bar type system is used to release the hammer.
+Most versions of the rifle lack a pistol grip and do not have a threaded front sight block, making it unable to accept muzzle devices.
+The trigger and trigger guard of most of the US versions are placed further back on the receiver than on a typical AK series rifle, and a transfer bar type system is used to release the hammer.
 This results in the Saiga having a considerably heavier and grittier trigger pull than that of other Kalashnikov-made firearms.

 In March 2013, Izhmash debuted a civilian version of the AK-107/AK-108 rifle designated the Saiga MK-107.
-The MK-107 features improvements over the original AK-107 design including a rounded ergonomic charging handle, a button-style safety above the trigger guard, AR-15-style pistol grip and stock (made by Israeli firm CAA Tactical), and full length top picatinny rail.
+The MK-107 features improvements over the original AK-107 design including a rounded ergonomic charging handle, a button-style safety above the trigger guard, an AR-15-style pistol grip, a stock (made by Israeli firm CAA Tactical), and a full length top picatinny rail.